VincentCusson/vincentcusson.github.io/README.md

 - How to add 'teaching assistant'?
 - Change next-previous button by 'name of section'
 - Find carousell plugin
-- find way to have citations and references at the end of a page
 - (re)create sitemap
 - Make name from side bar clickable to home